Your solar is missing the most important piece.

 your home stays on.

-SMUD runs one of the most reliable grids in California, but storms, heat waves, and wildfire-season shutoffs still happen.
+SMUD’s grid is one of California’s most reliable, but storms, heat waves, and wildfire shutoffs still happen.
 When they do, your two Powerwalls switch on automatically and keep the essentials running.
 No generator.
 No switching.
 No fuel.

 What stays on during an outage

-Every system covers the essentials below by default.
-Whole-home backup is available with a larger battery configuration.
+Every system covers these essentials by default.
+Whole-home backup is available with a larger system.

 Lights